Aiven-Open/jdbc-connector-for-apache-kafka/README.md

 # Kafka Connect JDBC Connector

-kafka-connect-jdbc is a [Kafka Connector](http://kafka.apache.org/documentation.html#connect) for loading data from any JDBC-compatible database.
+kafka-connect-jdbc is a [Kafka Connector](http://kafka.apache.org/documentation.html#connect) for loading data to and from any JDBC-compatible database.

 # Development